viccuad/kubewarden.io/content/blog/2024/10/kubewarden-1-18-release-slsa-level-3.md

 ## Deprecation of CRDs version `v1alpha2`

-With this release, we are deprecating our CRDs version `v1alpha2` in favour of current `v1`.
+With this release, we are deprecating our CRDs version `v1alpha2` in favour of the current `v1`.
 The current `v1` have been in use for several years already.
 There’s no action on the users side, since our controller already takes care of the migration.